Bell X1 (band)

 Bell X1 are an Irish rock band from County Kildare.
 The group consists of Paul Noonan (lead vocals, guitar, percussion, keys), David Geraghty (guitar, vocals, keys, percussion, banjo, piano, harmonica) and Dominic Phillips (bass, vocals).

-They have performed on the Late Show with David Letterman and their music also has appeared in popular drama series such on the TV series Grey’s Anatomy and The OC.
+They have performed on the Late Show with David Letterman and their music also has appeared in popular drama series such as the TV series Grey's Anatomy and The O.C.

 Bell X1 are known for regular changes in sound from album to album, their range taking in alternative, indie, hard rock, post-punk, acoustic, lo-fi, folk rock, ballad, pop, synth-pop, new wave and electronica.
 They have been compared to The Blue Nile, Talking Heads, David Bowie, Radiohead, The Flaming Lips, Coldplay, U2, Animal Collective, Elbow and Talk Talk.

 History

 Juniper

 The trio began life as members of the alternative rock band Juniper, along with former Bell X1 member Brian Crosby and singer-songwriter Damien Rice.
-The quintet had garnered a level of interest in the Irish music press and had built up a devoted live following.
+The quintet had garnered a level of interest in the Irish music press and had built up a live following.
 In 1998, having signed a multi-album deal with PolyGram and releasing two top-20 singles, Rice quit the band just as Juniper were preparing to record their debut LP in France.

 With a body of songs already accumulated, the remaining four members decided to continue, with Noonan swapping drums for vocals and Paul "Binzer" Brennan coming in on percussion duties.
-The name Bell X1 was adopted after Noonan had read Tom Wolfe’s 1979 non-fiction book The Right Stuff in which the aircraft of the same name makes history by breaking the sound barrier.
+The name Bell X1 was adopted after Noonan read Tom Wolfe's 1979 non-fiction book The Right Stuff, in which the aircraft of the same name makes history by breaking the sound barrier.

 Neither Am I

-Juniper's original contract with Polygram Ireland was moved to Island Records UK, and the band released their debut LP, Neither Am I on 13 October 2000.
-It was preceded by the singles "Pinball Machine" and "Man On Mir", both of which would become live favourites.
+Juniper's original contract with Polygram Ireland was moved to Island Records UK, and the band released their debut LP, Neither Am I, on 13 October 2000.
+It was preceded by the singles "Pinball Machine" and "Man on Mir", both of which would become live favourites.
 The album also featured two collaborations with Rice from the Juniper days, "Face" and "Volcano" (Rice would release his solo version of the latter on his 2002 debut album, O).
 The album was produced by Nick Seymour of Crowded House in The Windings studio, Wales and mixed at Mute Records in London.
 It achieved gold sales in Ireland despite mixed reviews.